roman-milk/roman-milk.github.io/brandi-and-kelly.md

  John and a colleague searched the large building knowing nothing but the harness remained behind.

  John phoned Kevin then another colleague, each time reporting a switch had been made and comparing notes with each of them.
 Not one of them had seen anything.
 John stood in the warehouse looking around hoping for a clue yet knowing there was nothing there to link Brandi with her new master.
-Report_Story #2